 In a region where water is seen as a conduit to spiritual cleanliness, and as a means to attaining purity, Indu Antony and the women of Namma Katte address its scarcity by repurposing used clothing to highlight the structural inequalities in their everyday lives.
 Rujuta Rao uses the language of preservation, of bottling, to explore complex human conditions – macerating textile and non-textile belongings of her loved ones.
 Textile designer Swati Kalsi’s creative research examines the potential of forming a radical system of knowledge-sharing between herself and the craftspeople she works with, forging channels of care through assistance in technology, upskilling and design research.

-Highlights from State of Fashion 2024 | …of involution, of languor… can be seen at Rembrandt Theatre during the Biennale’s run in Arnhem.
+Highlights from State of Fashion 2024 | …of involution, of languor… were on view at Rembrandt Theatre during the Biennale’s run in Arnhem.

 …of involution, of languor…, Bengaluru, India